 Service animals in training must be advanced enough in their training to handle an event as intense as Firefly.

 When you approach check-in, as you first enter the site, tell the gate staff that you have a service animal.
-A friendly service animal screener will confirm the status of the animal.
+Your animal will need to be registered properly.